 a) Funding of Awards

-Awards will be funded by the Wall Solutions Initiative, following the recommendations of the Solutions Review Board.
-The Principal Investigator is responsible for the conduct of the research project, compliance with UBC research policies, and submission of progress and financial reports to the Solutions Program Manager.
-The Office of Research Services will assure compliance with Peter Wall Solutions Initiative and UBC policies, and will be responsible for all administrative matters involved in the funding of Awards.
+Awards will be funded by the Wall Solutions Initiative, following the recommendations of the Wall Solutions review committee.
+The Principal Investigator is responsible for the conduct of the research project, compliance with UBC research policies, and submission of progress and financial reports to the Program Manager.
+The Office of Research Services will assure compliance with UBC policies, and will be responsible for all administrative matters involved in the funding of Awards.

 b) Reporting and Review of Progress